turingschool/curriculum/source/projects/eventmanager.markdown

 available online with their [source code](https://github.com/steveklabnik/sunlight-congress).

-Reading through the documentation on how to set up and use the sunlight gem we find that we need to perform the following steps:
+Reading through the documentation on how to set up and use the sunlight-congress gem we find that we need to perform the following steps:

 * Set the API Key
 * Perform the [query](https://github.com/steveklabnik/sunlight-congress#usage) with the given zip code